Orange-OpenSource/a11y-guidelines/src/en/articles/skip-links-best-practices.md

 - Users who are struggling to navigate a large page: motor impaired people (fatigability or motor limitations) or people on their smartphone (this is a way to spare the user from swiping to browse the page)
 - the visually impaired, who use or not a screen magnifier, and have trouble having a global representation of the topology of the page

-We will therefore, thanks to skip links, limit the use of keyboard navigation keys and more generally save actions during intra-page navigation.
+We will therefore, thanks to skip links, limit the use of keyboard navigation keys and more generally decrease the gestures to be done when navigating between pages.

 ## Use